-Some Fiery servers support a removable hard disk drive option kit for increased security.
+Some Fiery servers support an optional disk drive security kit for increased security.
 This kit allows the user to lock the server drives into the system for normal operation and to remove the drives to a secure location after shutting down the Fiery server.